AllenConway/PWAWeatherApp/azure/ARMTemplates/README.md

 Therefore the easiest way to handle this was in a separate step leveraging the CLI to create the 2 required resource groups 1st.
 See for more information: https://samcogan.com/deploying-resource-groups-with-arm-templates/

+Current multi-stage build and release pipeline purposely does not have any permission gates requiring approval prior to moving to the next stage.
+This can be modified if needed.

-ToDo: If deploying this independently, ensure variable values within this file are unique to your deployment In Progress: Deployment slot stages are not deployed to and a part of the release at this time; only the production slot
+ToDo: If deploying this independently, ensure variable values within this file are unique to your deployment.

-###Pipelines/azure-build-pipeline.yml
+Improvement would be to place repetitive release stages into parameratized file and reference as a template instead.

+### Pipelines/azure-build-pipeline.yml

 Purpose: This is an _optional_ alternative that creates a pipeline that will *only* build the PWAWeatherApp and create an output artifact.
 This is currently not in use, and only herre as